Jakkers/week01-assignment/README.md

 🎯 Were there any requirements or goals that you were not quite able to achieve?

 • I was unable to reach the goal of asigning a gradient over the section images to improve legibility for the user.
+(I have solved this since writing)

 🎯 If so, could you please tell us what was it that you found difficult about these tasks?

 • I was trying to find a way to do this all in CSS, I couldnt find too much on the subject online.
 I think going forward i'm going to speak with other class members who may have tackled the same issue or/and try adding a img in html and working from there.
+(Solved)
+• I solved the issue by creating an extra div box inside the section I wanted to add the linear gradient to in HTML and styling it in CSS.

 (Optional)
 🏹 Feel free to add any other reflections you would like to share about your submission e.g.